thbeh/ansible-guacamole/README.md

 ----------------------------------------------------------------------------------

-- Need to find a way to configure clients and servers with shared credentials/connections
+- Need to find a way to configure clients and servers with shared credentials/connections (LDAP probably)
-- The login page shows up but does not accept the credentials "user":"password"
+- From the server, my additional connections show up but cannot connect (need to change tightvncserver creds)
+	- after changing the specified port in user-mapping.xml on server, no longer says I am unable to connect but also is not connecting (no timeout)
-- Login page does not show up on ubuntu
+	- localhost VNC does work on server
+- I need to add tightvnc setup to Ansible bc I am doing that manually right now (focusing on guacamole)

 [From "Configuring Guacamole":](http://guacamole.incubator.apache.org/doc/gug/configuring-guacamole.html)
 > Guacamole reads files from its own configuration directory by default, resorting to the classpath only when this directory cannot be found.
 When locating this directory, Guacamole will try, in order: